agsb/u2forth.asm/README.md

 The dictionary of words follow the classic structure, but lives part in FLASH, core imutable, and in SRAM, user temporary.

-  link, adress of previous word, as linked list;
+  link, adress of previous word, as linked list, zeros at last one;

-  size, size of this word, limited to 31 chars (0x1F), and flags for __IMMEDIATE (0x80), EXCLUSIVE (0x40), HIDDEN (0x20)__;
+  size, number of characters of this word, limited to 31 chars (0x1F), and flags for IMMEDIATE (0x80), EXCLUSIVE (0x40), HIDDEN (0x20);

-  word, size characters with pad byte 0 when size is odd;
+  word, the characters, with pad byte 0 when size is odd;

   opcode, a single byte with opcode for virtual uC, 0 Nop, 1 Leaf, 2 Twig, 3 - 7 reserved, 8 - 254 words coded in assembler

   parameters, a set of opcodes (if leaf) or a set of address of words (if twig)

-As ATmega8 have only 8k bytes of FLASH then still no support for compile new words into FLASH, still no support for use eeprom, sure all goes to SRAM, all goes to void.
+As ATmega8 have only 8k bytes of FLASH then: still no support for compile new words into FLASH;
+  still no support for use eeprom;
+  sure all goes to SRAM, all goes to void.
+Sure there are lots of documents showing how to do those, reviews will be done.

 # Constants and Variables

 Those could be defined in assembler as .EQU for constants and as .DW for variables, but must be pushed at top of parameter stack

-The forth internal constants are
+The forth internal constants are flash

-  address: PSP0, RSP0, TIB0, PAD0
+  address: PSP0, RSP0, TIB0, PAD0, PAD1, as start of parameter (data) stack, return stack, terminal input buffer, scratch-pads.

-  values: CELL, FALSE, TRUE, PAD, TIB, BL, ZERO, ONE, TWO
+  values: CELL, FALSE, TRUE, ZERO, ONE, TWO

   ascii:  \0, \a, \b, \t, \n, \v, \f, \r, \e

 The forth internal variables are static in sram

+  STATE, BASE, HERE, LAST, as compilation or execution state, number system base, where are heap, where is last word.

-  NP, UP, CP, LAST, BASE, SPAN, HLD, CONTEXT.
-CURRENT, HANDLE, TIN,
+  NP, UP, CP, SPAN, HLD, CONTEXT, CURRENT, HANDLE, TIN,

 # Details

--- In Risc-V, x0 is always zero. --
+  *In Risc-V, x0 is always zero.*

   Most of Forths are created in 1980 decade, for CPUs with few registers and diferent cycles per instructions, and uses a classic virtual model as (under) but uses internal CPU registers extras to scratch and speed.